Oklahoma State vs. Kansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to average 55 points per game, 9.0 more than the total in this contest.
+- The two teams combine to score 55 points per game, 8.5 more than the over/under in this contest.

-- These two squads combine to surrender 35.4 points per game, 10.6 fewer than this contest's over/under.
+- The 35.4 combined points per game that these two squads have allowed this season are 11.1 fewer than the 46.5 total in this contest.

-- Cowboys games this season feature an average total of 54.3 points, a number 8.3 points higher than Saturday's over/under.
+- The average total in Cowboys games this season is 54.3, 7.8 points above Saturday's total of 46.5.

 Oklahoma State Stats and Trends

-- Oklahoma State has one win against the spread in three games this season.
+- So far this season Oklahoma State has one win against the spread.

-- The Cowboys have yet to cover the spread this season when favored by 6 points or more.
+- The Cowboys have been favored by 6 points or more one time this season and have not covered the spread in any of them.

 - When Oklahoma State scores more than 15.7 points, it is 1-1 against the spread and 3-0 overall.

-- Oklahoma State is 1-1 against the spread and 3-0 overall when the team piles up over 280.0 yards.
+- Oklahoma State is 1-1 against the spread and 3-0 overall when the team churns out over 280.0 yards.

 - The Cowboys have five giveaways this season, while the Wildcats have six takeaways .